adam3smith/workshops/Presentations/citation-styles.md

 	[1] a) B. M. Trost, Chem.
 Eur.
 J. 1998, 4, 2405–2412; b) H. J. Ache, Angew.
 Chem.
 1989, 101, 1–21; 	Angew.
 Chem.
 Int.
 Ed.
 Engl.
 1989, 28, 1–20; c) H. Frey, Angew.
 Chem.
 1998, 110, 2313–2318; Angew.
 Chem.
 Int.
 Ed.
 1998, 37, 2193–2197.

-* Limited support for journal abbreviations
+* Limited support for journal abbreviations (plugin)

 #Basic structure of a CSL style
 * CSL is an XML language - it looks a lot like html.
 Like webpages, CSL styles are built up of nested nodes.